 "Let me tell you-"

 BAM!
 A backpack hit the top of Shigure's head.
 Out from the shadow, emerged Yuki!
 I thought my heart skipped a beat.
-I stared back at him, looking at his purple eyes and dark violet hair.
+I stared back at him, looking at his purple eyes and dark grey hair.
 I held my breath.

 "Quit doing that, you look like a pervert."
 Yuki sighed, "Sorry about my cousin.
 Just ignore him."

 I smiled a bit, "You're Yuki Sohma!
 You live here?"
 Don't scream, don't scream!
 Just act cool.